 George Anderson - Highlands & Morayshire

 George was educated at Trinity College Glenalmond and then at Edinburgh University where he gained a Bachelor of Divinity.
 He spent several years working as a ski/sports instructor, a sound engineer, a retail manager and other jobs before settling for a career in teaching.
-He joined SI in 2012 having been impressed by their visits to his school over several years.
+He joined us in 2012 having been impressed by their visits to his school over several years.
 He now has responsibility for schools in Moray and Highland.
 George has been passionate about helping young people with money problems since the suicide of one of his friends over debt problems when they were both 16.
 George is married with three children and his presentations are often illustrated with real examples and figures from their experiences of budgeting as students.
-His youngest son has just gone into second year at Napier University.
 George continues to enjoy skiing, fly-fishing, gardening and shopping in charity shops.
 In the interests of social justice he strives to live a simple and healthy life without excess, except for chocolate.

 Craig Campbell - Argyll & Bute, Inverclyde, Renfrewshire, East Renfrewshire and West Dunbartonshire

-Craig is now in his third school year delivering the Stewart Ivory financial education programme.
+Craig has been working with us since 2013.
 His main local government areas covered are Argyll & Bute, Renfrewshire and East Renfrewshire, Inverclyde and a few Dunbartonshire schools.
-Craig is a Chartered Accountant, with a varied career across three main employers, Ernst and Young, Lloyds Banking Group and Murgitroyd and Company (Patent Attorneys).
+Craig qualified as a Chartered Accountant, with a varied career across three main employers, Ernst and Young, Lloyds Banking Group and Murgitroyd and Company (Patent Attorneys).

 Ian Gossip - Aberdeen City and Aberdeenshire